-If our current quest for a mortgage and some loanstock works out, then we will be accelerating the process that helps us house about 14 adults.
-We don't yet know who at least 7 of those adults will be, so if you want to live and work in rurl Herefordshire, collectivey managing three houses and seven acres, within which you can have a living space as shared/communal / private as you want, then please don't delay in having a good read of this website.
-In partcular, hover on "who we're looking for above and find out how to begin applying for membership.
+The renovations we are undertaking now will help this co-op to house and occupy about 14 adults.
+We don't yet know who at least 7 of those adults will be, so if you want to live and work in rural Herefordshire, collectively managing three houses and seven acres, within which you could have a living space as shared/communal / private as you want, then please don't delay in having a good read of this website.
+In particular, hover on "who we're looking for" above and find out how to begin applying for membership.

 It's not yet clear which spaces we are recruiting for first - probably "a room in the shared house" and maybe a flat.
 Both these possibilities need a lot of work before they're officially habitable, but that's just the sort of work we are doing, and what any potential new member would have to help with.